Buffers as Proximity Tools

-For example, the news industry have improperly underestimated the true distance of missile launches.
-This is because they didn’t perform a geodesic buffer and didn’t account for our 3 dimensional globe.
+For example, the news industry has improperly underestimated the true distance of missile launches.
+This is because they didn’t perform a geodesic buffer and didn’t account for our 3-dimensional globe.

 Round vs Square Buffers

-Generally, there are two types of buffers that changes the appearance at the end of a buffer.
+Generally, there are two types of buffers that change the appearance at the end of a buffer.
 Overall, the distinction between round and square buffers is how it cuts off the end-piece.

 Alternatively, you can cut the end of the buffer squaring it off.
 For example, GIS analysts use this type of buffer to reduce overlaps between neighboring lines.